hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 14 May 2024

-The following change is now available in Sandbox:
+The following change is now available in Sandbox.

-#### individuals-calculation-api v4
+#### Individuals Calculations API

+Existing API version v5.0 updated with the following changes.

+##### Changed
-The following fields within the `transitionProfit` object will now only contain whole numbers (integers) from 0 to 99999999999:
+Update Retrieve a Self Assessment Tax Calculation `transitionProfit` fields to contain only integers from 0 to 99999999999:

 - `totalTaxableTransitionProfit`
 - `transitionProfitDetail.totalTransitionProfit`
 - `transitionProfitDetail.remainingBroughtForwardIncomeTaxLosses`
 - `transitionProfitDetail.broughtForwardIncomeTaxLossesUsed`
 - `transitionProfitDetail.transitionProfitsAfterIncomeTaxLossDeductions`

-for `Retrieve a Self Assessment Tax Calculation`.

 ### 1 May 2024